 Entertainment law encompasses legal areas such as copyright, trademark, contract, multimedia law, intellectual property, and book publishing.
 Related areas of law include First Amendment law, telecommunications law, sports law, and all areas of intellectual property law.
 The personal service agreement is a primary legal instrument in the entertainment industry.
 This agreement is negotiated between an artist and a company that manufactures, promotes, and distributes the artist’s goods or services.
 The agreement often commits the artist to produce exclusively for one company for a certain period of time.
 Personal service agreements are often governed by statutes, and are often the subject of litigation because of the restrictions placed on the rights of artists to perform or create for other entities.

 Many times, a contract for rights is combined with a personal service agreement.
 The agreement will often state that any work created by the artist during the term of the agreement is considered a work for hire.
-In a work for hire situation, the employer often receives automatic ownership of the copyright to the artist’s work.
-For a work for hire to exist, the artist must either be an employee of the company or create the work under a valid contract, and the work must fall under certain categories defined by copyright law.

 A license is a contract through which the artist or copyright holder grants certain rights to another party.
 For instance, a novelist might grant a license to a film studio to create a screenplay based on a novel.
 A license specifies the fee or royalty to be paid to the artist, the exact scope of use of the copyrighted material, and the time period for which the company may use the material, as well as any other conditions the parties agree to attach to the license.